 Market research generated four times more, and solution spotting seven times more successes than failures.
 But the clear winner in the innovation stakes was “taking advantage of random events”, which generated 13 times more successes than failures.
 Such a taxonomy is clearly a powerful tool for predicting winners.
 (The Economist)

-1 Response to “Word of the Day: Taxonomy”
+1 thought on “Word of the Day: Taxonomy”

 In the late 1980’s the community working on defining and refining the Ada programming language created a working document with the lyrical title of something like _A Canonical Taxonomy of Runtime Environments_.
 It was a guideline for evaluating Ada runtime environments.